trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Trust is the essence of Win/Win.
 Without it, the best we can do is compromise; without trust we lack the credibility for open, mutual learning and communication and real creativity.

-The third ingredient to Win/Win thinking are agreements, which solid relationships make possible.
+The third ingredient to Win/Win thinking is coming to agreements.
+This is made possible by solid relationships.
 Again the five things need to be clear.
 - Desired Results (expectations)
 - Guidelines
 - Available Resources